Roiqk7/dotfiles/README.md

 2. Place `nvim` folder into your `.config` directory.

 ## Installation
-See [this doc](https://github.com/jdhao/nvim-config/blob/master/docs/README.md) for information on how to install and setup nvim on your platform.
+See [this](https://github.com/jdhao/nvim-config/blob/master/docs/README.md) for information on how to install and setup nvim on your platform.

 ## Key binding
 `<leader>` represents space key.